Book Review: Resurrecting Tobias, Author, William D. Holland

 Well Bill, I should tell you what I feel are the best parts of your book.
 For me, it's from page one to page 508, where I had to sadly see, "The End."
 Truth is, I'd have to tell you something wonderful, intriguing, confusing, mysterious and sad that I may have found on every page.

 Bill, I LOVE "Resurrecting Tobias."
 It is a treasure.
 A gem I will keep forever and read over and over again.
-I've cleared a special space on my book shelf just for Toby and for SURE, this book has a very special place in my heart.
+I've cleared a special space on my book shelf just for Toby and for certain, this book has a very special place in my heart.

 I've already made this book into a movie.
 I even know the Stars who'll play all the roles.
-Hey, this can happen.
+Hey, Seriously my friend, this can happen.
 Just look at what you've done thus far.
 I have not a single doubt that Roopleen was speaking directly to you, Mr. William D. Holland, when he said, "If you have a dream, don't just sit there.
 Gather courage to believe that you can succeed and leave no stone unturned to make it reality."